 Haroon has dedicated his life to fighting against the social inequalities that impact our communities.
 He has served his community tirelessly for many decades under the auspices of his grandmother, Gerry Moore, who was Block Club President in the Woodlawn Neighborhood for at least 30 years.
 He served as a Board member and later as the Housing Organizer with the STOP Organization (Southside Together Organizing for Power), helping to build communities through direct action organizing, and challenging systemic issues of the impact of violence and conflicts in neighborhoods, displacement and gentrification.
 His life experience and career has a history of dedication and compassion for young people.
 Haroon's core values shapes his philosophy in responding to needs of Restorative Justice Practices among the youth and community.
 Haroon takes great pride in his ability to resolve conflict through mediation.

-We could not do this work without our dedicated Board of Directors.
-Their expertise and guidance is crucial to our mission and community success.
-Their names are as follows:
+We also could not do this work without our dedicated Board of Directors.
+Their expertise and guidance are crucial to our mission and community success.